Last Updated on February 24, 2021

 If you’re struggling to drink “normally,” but don’t want to quit drinking altogether, you should know that abstinence isn’t the only option.
 There’s also the Sinclair Method.

 The Sinclair Method can significantly reduce your drinking without requiring you to quit cold turkey.
 Although the treatment hasn’t gained much traction in the U.S. yet, it’s affordable, can be done at home and—most importantly—it works.
-First developed in Finland, it is an accepted form of treatment there and in the U.K.—and it’s slowly catching on with U.S. doctors as well.
+First developed in Finland, it is an accepted form of treatment there and in the U.K.1—and it’s slowly catching on with U.S. doctors2 as well.

 In this post, you’ll learn about what the Sinclair Method is and why it works so well for alcohol addiction and overdrinking.